YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 16. Use the new Virtual Thread introduced in JDK 21 for CraftAsyncScheduler, which could improve performance of plugin that uses async scheduler.<br>
   <br>
   __Recommended value: `true`__
-17. Whether to create the snapshot of TileEntity / BlockState when retirving them.<br>
+17. Whether to create the snapshot of TileEntity / BlockState when retrieving them.<br>
   <br>
-  Some plugins may use getHolder to get the holder for a inventory, which invloved getting the blockstate.<br>
+  Some plugins may use getHolder to get the holder for an inventory, which involved getting the blockstate.<br>
-  For example, if there are tons of hoppers and plugins call this method when listening some events (e.g. hopper related events).
-It is very expensive to re-create blockstate and parse item stack in massive and frequently calls.<br>
+  For example, if there are tons of hoppers and plugins call this method when listening to some events (e.g. hopper related events).
+It is very expensive to re-create blockstate and parse item stack in massive and frequent calls.<br>
   See Paper's [API-to-get-a-BlockState-without-a-snapshot.patch#L6](https://github.com/PaperMC/Paper-archive/blob/b48403bd69f534ffd43fe2afb4e8e1f1ffa95fe1/patches/server/0160-API-to-get-a-BlockState-without-a-snapshot.patch#L6) for more information.
-    * If `true`, it will create snapshot (copy) of blockstate everytime when plugins call related methods.
+    * If `true`, it will create snapshot (copy) of blockstate everytime when the plugin call related methods.
     * If `false`, it will get real blockstate itself when plugins call related methods, unless the plugin defines to use snapshot.
   <br><br>
   __Recommended value: `false` (Only if you encounter specific lag described above)__